argoproj/argo-cd/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

 A clear and concise description of what the bug is.

 **To Reproduce**

 If we cannot reproduce, we cannot fix!
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+**Example**

+Fork https://github.com/argoproj/argocd-example-apps and add an example that exhibits the bug.

+THIS IS THE BIGGEST THING YOU CAN DO TO GET YOUR ISSUE LOOKED AT QUICKLY

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 **Version**